Chart Color Schemes

 Padstow has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
-Notable ones include Evergreen Industrial, Uranus Road Culvert Upgrade, UMA Centre Padstow Transformation Project, and 63-67 Marco Avenue Residential Development.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 17 projects likely impacting the area.
+Notable projects include Evergreen Industrial, Uranus Road Culvert Upgrade (scheduled for completion in October 2023), UMA Centre Padstow Transformation Project (commenced on 15th February 2022), and 63-67 Marco Avenue Residential Development (expected to finish by December 2024).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.